lillallol/temp/README.md

     };
     ```

-Here is how can someone pass a type parameter to `DLLFactory` using the
+Here is how to pass a type parameter to `DLLFactory` using the complement
-complement method:
+method:

 * `./privateApi.ts`

     ```ts
     import {DLLFactory} from "./index";

-    // works in typescript 4.7
+    // works with typescript 4.7
     export type IMyDllFactory = typeof DLLFactory<number>;
     ```